 Master of the elves.
 Why would you not love him?
-Always has this serious look on his face but you can tell that he cares.
-His long black hair is super epic too and his robes are sweet.
+Always has this serious look on his face, but you can tell that he cares.
+His long black hair is super epic too, and his robes are sweet.

 Theoden is an underrated character in my opinion.
 He is one of my favorites, and here's why:

-Theorem is one of the most real characters in the entirety of the books and films (up there with Sam and Boromir) because he is portrayed as a benevolent king who knows what is best for his people, and will do what he can to help them, but is willing to make the hard choices and will not be every subject's best friend.
-When it comes to the hardest decisions and choices a king would ever have to make, he does its with confidence, and can inspire his people onwards.
-His portrayal as a obviously good and inspiring king who does what is best for his people, and not what the people always want is why he is one of the best and most real characters in the LOTR.
+Theoden is one of the most real characters in the entirety of the books and films (up there with Sam and Boromir) because he is portrayed as a benevolent king who knows what is best for his people.
+He will do what he can to help them but is willing to make the hard choices and will not be every subject's best friend.
+When it comes to the hardest decisions and choices a king would ever have to make, he does it with confidence, and can inspire his people onwards.
+His portrayal as an obviously good and inspiring king who does what is best for his people, and not what the people always want, is why he is one of the best and most real characters in LOTR.

-In the movies, when I heard the song, and saw them march on Isengard, I was brought to tears.
+In the movies, when I heard the song and saw them march on Isengard, I was brought to tears.
 Tolkien was trying to show the evils of technology with the ents, he said that he hated allegory.
 Anyways, if there were one creature in LOTR that I would like in real life, it would be the ents.

 Personally, I hate Treebeard.
 I don't really like any of the Ents, except Quickbeam.
 He's just too slow for my liking.
 There's not much of a sense of urgency, even when he's roused.

-Dude this guy killed smaug an unbeatable dragon bigger than him.
+Dude, this guy killed Smaug, an unbeatable dragon bigger than him.

 Bard was a badass, simple.

-He may be weird but he actually plucked up the courage to enter dol guldur.
-He was attacked by the witch king but made it out alive.
+He may be weird, but he actually plucked up the courage to enter Dol Guldur.
+He was attacked by the Witch King but made it out alive.